bsc-s2/mysql-devops/README.md

 **syntax**:
 `mysqlbackup.py restore --conf-path conf.yaml [<other argument>]`

-An useful argument is `--clean-after-srestore`.
+A useful argument is `--clean-after-srestore`.
 It informs `mysqlbackup.py` to remove backup data if restore succeeds.

 To restore, `mysqlbackup.py` does following things:

--   Download backup `tgz.des3` from aws-s3 compatible storage service,
+-   Downloads backup `<backup_fn>.tgz.des3` from aws-s3 compatible storage
-    if s3 account is provided.
+    service, if s3 account is provided.

--   Check file checksum(sha1 is prefered) against the checksum recorded in meta of object in aws s3.
+-   Checks file checksum(sha1 is prefered) against the checksum recorded in meta of object in aws s3.

--   Unpack `tgz.des3`.
+-   Unpacks `<backup_fn>tgz.des3`.

--   Copies data back to where specified by the `my.cnf` from the backup.
+-   Copies data back to the dir specified by the `my.cnf` in the backup.

 -   Starts mysql instance in **read-only** mode and applies binlog events from backup to this instance.

 -   Shuts it down.

-### Catchup binlog
+## Catchup binlog

 **syntax**:
 `mysqlbackup.py catchup_binlog --conf-path conf.yaml [<other argument>]`

--   Starts mysql with a **temporary** `server-id`, and starts binlog replication to let it receive binlog events those created by itself but not in backup, from other instances in a port group.
+-   Starts mysql with a **temporary** `server-id`, and starts binlog replication to let it receive and apply binlog events those are created by itself after backup was made, from other instances in a port group.

 -   Shuts it down and leave it there as a **ready-to-use** mysql data directory.

-### Other arguments
+## Other arguments

--   `--when no-data-dir`: executes(backup/restore/catchup_binlog) only when there is no data dir for the specified port.
+-   `--when no-data-dir`: executes(backup/restore/catchup_binlog) only when
+    there is no data dir for the specified port.

     If condition is not satisfied, exit normally.

 -   `--when stopped`: executes only when instance is stopped.

     If condition is not satisfied, exit normally.

-## How it works
+#  How it works

 `innobackupex` is a great tool for backing up data from an active mysql instance.
 But `innobackupex` does not backup/restore binlog.
 Thus we need to backup/restore binlog manually and keep binlog and data **consistent**.

+> We can NOT restore binlog from remote instance:
+>
+> - There is no easy way to cut binlog at where local data ends.
+>
+> - We can not apply binlog to local, if an event has already been in local
+>   data, mysql does not produce a binlog.

 We backup data first, then binlog.